MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/welcome-to-visual-studio-docs.md

 First, you need to install the Help Viewer, which is available in the Visual Studio Installer.
 Choose **Individual Components** and search for **Help Viewer**.

 Not all documentation on the Learn platform is available locally.
-Available documentation includes Visual Studio, .NET, Windows APIs, SQL Server, and others.
+Available documentation includes Visual Studio, .NET, Windows APIs, SQL Server, and more.
 To see the full list of what you can install, choose the **View > Manage Help Content** menu item.

 For more information about offline documentation, see [Microsoft Help Viewer](~/help-viewer/overview.md).